 But thanks to Internet dating and erectile dysfunction medications, more and more older adults are having sex.
 As a result, instances of STDs in this age group are on the rise according to the AARP.

-I urge all sexually active women, whatever their age, to be proactive about protecting themselves and their partners against STDs.
+Regardless of age, it’s important that all sexually active women be proactive about protecting themselves and their partners against STDs.
 This means talking about your sexual health with your partner, getting screened for STDs — which can lie silent and dormant for years — and using condoms, even if you're the one who has to go to the drug store to purchase them.

 If you feel too embarrassed to buy condoms at the store, you can easily — and discreetly — order them online.